dwood2020/opengl-sandbox/README.md

 # opengl-sandbox
 Personal OpenGL Sandbox.
+Object-oriented implementation of basic rendering functionalities, done as university project on efficient programming.
 This project uses CMake as build system.
 The supported compilers are MinGW, MSVC on Windows and GCC on Linux (tested on Lubuntu).
 A Visual Studio solution file is also provided.
 For simplicity, required library files are contained within this repository.